technophile81/liri-node-app/README.md

 # liri-node-app

 LIRI is like iPhone's SIRI, except it is a _Language_ Interpretation and Recognition Interface.
-It is a command line node app that takes in parameters, gives you back data, and outputs into a text file.
+It is a command line node app that takes in parameters, gives you back data, and outputs into a text file named log.txt.

 Display my 20 most recent tweets and learn more about my social media activities by inputing `node liri.js my-tweets`.